soumas/drift/docs/content/platforms/encryption.md

 ---

 There are two ways to use drift on encrypted databases.
 The `encrypted_drift` package is similar to `drift_sqflite` and uses a platform plugin written in Java.
-Alternatively, you can use the ffi-based implementation with the `sqlcipher_flutter_libs` package.
+Alternatively, you can also enable encryption with drift and `drift_flutter` setups.

-For new apps, we recommend using `sqlcipher_flutter_libs` with a `NativeDatabase` from drift.
+This setup is recommended for new apps.
 An example of a Flutter app using the new encryption package is available [here](https://github.com/simolus3/drift/tree/develop/examples/encryption).